-The fundamental cornerstone of the criminal law in England and Wales is the right to be presumed "innocent" until proved guilty.
-However, that does not mean that legal proceedings will necessarily be smooth for an innocent party.
-In fact, it can be quite the opposite – the legal process and substantive law are not in a falsely accused’s favour.
+The fundamental cornerstone of the law in England and Wales is the right to be presumed “innocent” until proven guilty.
+However, that does not mean that legal proceedings will necessarily run smoothly for the party who believes that he/she has been wrongly accused.
+Parties should not confuse “innocence” with being found not guilty.

-Here we provide a brief guide on what to do (and what not to do) if falsely/wrongly accused of a sexual offence.
-We will also discuss the approach to criminal defence where an individual faces trial at court based on incorrect charges.
+Here we provide a brief guide on what to do (and what not to do) if falsely/wrongly accused of a sexual offence in England or Wales.
+We will also discuss the approach to criminal defence where an individual faces a trial at Court based on incorrect charges.

 Behaviour following a false accusation of a sexual offence

 It is vital that individuals seek legal advice where false accusations have been made against them.
 This includes obtaining the best advice possible at the police interview stage as what is said in an interview can often form part of a defence statement (hyperlink to the article about defence statements) and of course the full defence at trial.

 The criminal law and procedures that apply differ depending on the facts of the case.
 The law in this respect can be complex.
 A wrongfully/falsely accused person will be in the best position to defend against a false allegation of a sexual nature where represented by an experienced lawyer who has a deep understanding of the criminal justice system in this respect.

 It is important that legal assistance is sought as soon as possible after the accusations are made.
 At Sutton Defence Lawyers, our team of highly qualified lawyers provide legal advice and representation to clients who believe they have been wrongly accused of rape or sexual assault.
 We provide accurate and timely advice and ensure our clients’ rights are upheld throughout legal proceedings.